Cabeza77/particle_code/README.md

 The initial particle size distribution.
 0: Monodisperse.
 All particles have size a_max
 1: Logarithmically uniform between a_min and a_max

+    double precision :: a_mono

+The monomer size in cm.
+When do_fragmentation=1 this is the minimum size a particle can have.

     double precision :: rho_b